-As was widespread in 2019, a major problem with a late harvest seasons are that bare fields are at a much higher risk of soil erosion and nutrient leaching, with rainwater run-off also taking topsoil and nutrients away with it which can often ends up in drains and watercourses.
+As is widespread, a major problem with a late harvest seasons are that bare fields are at a much higher risk of soil erosion and nutrient leaching, with rainwater run-off also taking topsoil and nutrients away with it which can often ends up in drains and watercourses.
 As land managers, it is best practise to mitigate and reduce the risk of this wherever possible.
 It is our belief that the requirement within agriculture to reduce environmental pollution and soil degradation will only get more prevalent and carbon capture, or mitigating carbon losses, will also become a criterion.

 Grass can be a very useful crop to follow maize or cereals later in the year because of its flexibility.
 Grass swards can simply provide a catch crop for soil stability and mopping up nutrients, an overwintering feed source for any class of sheep or an early silage crop in the following spring.